 Victorinox Swiss Army Bread Knife - I really did my research before buying this bread knife because I love very, very crusty sourdough and most bread knives struggle to cut through the hard crust, particularly when you get to the bottom.
 This one makes it almost effortless and you get a clean slice every time.
 It also cuts really soft and squishy bread without squashing it down and it is great for cutting cake, tarts, pies, and tomatoes too.
 It's a really great price too!

 Cuisinart Food Processor - I have been through many food processors.
 They have never lasted longer than a year until this one.
 It's roomy, it's stylish and it's reliable.
 I use it all the time for chopping, and grating (it saves loads of time when you make something like a carrot cake), for recipes like my vegan feta cheese and vegetable pate, making nut butter, and even for cookies and pastry.

 Blendtec Blender - I've had the classic model for years and it's the one you see pictured in any of my progress photos in recipes that are blended.
-For a very high powdered blender it's reasonably priced and is built to last.
+For a very high powered blender it's reasonably priced and is built to last.
 I use it daily to make smoothies, for recipes like my vegan butter, and my vegan ricotta cheese, and for plant milks like cashew milk and oat milk.
 Blendtec customer service is fantastic too.
 Even after the 5-year warranty ended on mine last year they replaced my jar for me when it developed an issue.
 Vitamix is also a great brand of blender.